 Additionally, the customer relationships represent the estimated values of customer relationships of acquired businesses and have definite lives.
 We amortize these intangible assets on a straight-line basis over their ten-year estimated useful life.
 ASC 360, Property, Plant, and Equipment ("ASC 360"), provides guidance for impairment related to definite life assets including, customer relationships, for which we reviewed for impairment in conjunction with long-lived assets.
 We test for recoverability of the customer relationships whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-There were no intangible asset impairments recorded during the years ended June 30, 2021 and 2020.
+Changes in assumptions concerning future financial results or other underlying assumptions could have a significant impact on the determination of the fair value.
+Judgment is also required in determining the intangible asset's useful life.